-All reported crimes are categorized in accordance with uniform crime reporting requirements established by the federal bureau of investigation (FBI).
-The uniform crime reporting handbook located at https://ucr.fbi.gov/additional-ucr-publications/ucr-handbook.pdf contains definitions and classifications.
+All reported crimes are categorized in accordance with uniform crime reporting requirements established by the Federal Bureau of Investigation (FBI).
+The Uniform Crime Reporting Handbook contains definitions and classifications.

 CRIME CATEGORIES

 CRIMINAL HOMICIDE: Murder and non-negligent manslaughter is defined as the willful (non-negligent) killing of one human being by another.